macloo/projects-javascript-jquery/Ajax PHP shoutbox/README.md

     - Number of columns: 4
     - &gt; Go

-7. Create ID field - integer - 11 (he says he likes 11, doesn't say why) - and
+7. Create id field - INT - 11 (he says he likes 11, doesn't say why) - and
    Index: make it the PRIMARY field (scroll to the right, find **Index**)

 8. Check box immediately following Index (**A_I**): this is auto-increment, will add new row after each insertion.

-9. Fill other fieldnames: name, shout, date
+9. Fill other fieldnames: name (VARCHAR), shout (VARCHAR), date (TEXT)

     - Note: For date, he's not using the date options provided, so he selects TEXT as the type.

     None of these have an Index selected.
+Add char limits for each one.

 10. SAVE the table.